Skiing in Borovets

 Off the Slopes

-Borovets has become my favourite ski resort.
-It is much smaller than the other winter resorts in Bulgaria, which makes it more peaceful and quiet and not as hectic.
-Skiing in Borovets is an absolute pleasure offering excellent conditions and a wide range of ski-runs.
+Borovets has always been my favorite ski resort in Bulgaria.
+It is smaller than Bansko – another popular ski resort in Bulgaria the other, which makes it more peaceful and quiet and not as hectic.
+Skiing in Borovets is an absolute pleasure offering excellent conditions and a wide range of ski-runs!

 Have you been skiing in Borovets?
 Did you enjoy the slopes?
-Did you enjoy Borovets as a ski resort?
+What did you think of Borovets ski resort?
 Let me know in the comments section below.

 14 Comments